Positive Parenting Guide

 What is VPK?

 VPK stands for the Voluntary Prekindergarten Education Program.
-If you live in Florida and your child turns four years of age by September 1, your child is eligible to participate in Florida’s FREE Voluntary Prekindergarten education program.
+If you live in Florida and your child turns four years of age by September 1, your child is eligible to participate in Florida’s FREE Voluntary Prekindergarten Education Program.
 Parents have the option of choosing from a wide range of participating providers that meet their family’s needs including private and faith-based child care centers, private and public schools and licensed family child care homes.
 Parents can enroll their children in either the school-year program, which provides a total of 540 instructional hours, or the summer program, which provides 300 instructional hours.
 Instructor ratios for VPK are 1 instructor to 10 children with class size not to exceed 18 children in the school-year program or 10 children for the summer program.
-To learn more about the VPK program, visit www.fldoe.org/earlyLearning.
+To learn more about the VPK program, visit www.floridaearlylearning.com.